 Topics and series.
-This historical marker is listed in these topic lists: Government & Politics • Military • War, US Civil.
-In addition, it is included in the Former U.S. Presidents: #15 James Buchanan, and the Former U.S. Presidents: #16 Abraham Lincoln series lists.
+This historical marker is listed in this topic list: Notable Places.
+In addition, it is included in the Former U.S. Presidents: #16 Abraham Lincoln, and the Kentucky Historical Society series lists.

 Credits.
-This page was last revised on December 13, 2020.
-It was originally submitted on November 17, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 50 times since then and 8 times this year.
-Photos: 1, 2. submitted on November 17, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
-3. submitted on December 11, 2020, by Allen C. Browne of Silver Spring, Maryland.
+This page was last revised on December 12, 2020.
+It was originally submitted on December 10, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 30 times since then and 3 times this year.
+Photos: 1, 2. submitted on December 10, 2020, by Duane Marsteller of Murfreesboro, Tennessee.